chuanqisun/htmaa-2025/src/index.md

 ### Networking

-Learning about embedded programming confirmed my design above.
-After getting hands-on building an [echo server with ESP32](./posts/week-03/index.md#networking), I felt confident that I can relay data between the ESP32 hand unit and a nearby laptop, using either WiFi or serial connection.
-I can explore serveral things in parallel next:
+Learning about embedded programming validated the design above.
+After getting hands-on experience building an [echo server with ESP32](./posts/week-03/index.md#networking), I now feel confident that I can relay data between the ESP32 hand unit and a nearby laptop using either a Wi-Fi or a serial connection.
+Next, I can explore several things in parallel:

-- Learn 3D printing (next week) and prototype the hand unit as well as the main body
+- Learn 3D printing (next week) and prototype the hand unit and the main body
-- Program microphone and speaker with ESP32, which can inform me of the circuit design for the custom PCB week
+- Program the microphone and speaker with the ESP32 to inform the circuit design for the custom PCB
-- Explore low latency audio two-way data streaming between laptop and ESP32
+- Explore low-latency, two-way audio streaming between the laptop and the ESP32